When: Saturday Morning, March 28, 2015, 10 a.m. - 12:30 p.m.

 Have you been thinking about starting a vegetable garden but don’t know where to begin?
 The edible flint Garden Starters program can help!

 edible flint supports Flint residents in growing and accessing healthy food in order to reconnect with the land and each other.
-With this mission in mind, edible flint has divided its work among six different work groups, each of them self-organized to address specific issues and opportunities in our local food system.
+With this mission in mind, edible flint has divided its work among five different work groups, each of them self-organized to address specific issues and opportunities in our local food system.
 Download our brochure for more information.

 Visit the edible flint website.